Salah-Code-Lab/RegFilter/README.md

 Stage 1 is a DJB2 hash table lookup.
 O(1).
 Exact match keys get hashed on load and checked instantly.
 Match means block.

-Stage 2 is a linear recursive scan for wildcard entries.
+Stage 2 is a secondary hash lookup for wildcard entries.
+Wildcard entries are hashed by key path only (no value name), allowing O(1) matching for any value under this key.
-These can't be hashed since the incoming path is longer than the stored prefix.
-Only runs if stage 1 misses.

 Stage 3 is caller context.
 ControlHiveAccessEx() which calls ChkInt2() checks if the caller is PPL or Light PPL protected, or if it's services.exe parented